Architecture

 Alternatively, the server may be setup to authenticate users using Microsoft Active Directory (Active Directory Authentication) or using basic LDAP authentication.
 The benefit of authenticating with Active Directory or an LDAP server is that user accounts can be managed centrally using standard administration tools.

-Archiving Process
+Archiving process

 A series of archiving threads retrieve items from the Receive Queue, generate a unique ID for each document, and store data in the active volume.
 Depending on the unique ID of the document, the document is stored in one of 4096 AES encrypted archive files.
 By dispersing data across multiple archive files, MailArchiva is able to achieve higher performance through parallel writes.